-\section{Definition of some differential operators.}
+\subsection{Definition of some differential operators.}

-Our goal now is to obtain suitable adjoint operators in the sense of Definition \ref{FormAdj} for (\ref{S0E1}), (\ref{S0E2}), with the boundary conditions (\ref{S5E3}), (\ref{S5E4}), (\ref{S5E7}), (\ref{T1E1}).
+Our goal now is to obtain suitable adjoint operators for (\ref{S0E1}), (\ref{S0E2}) with one of the trapping, nontrapping, and partially trapping boundary conditions, which will be defined in Section \ref{Operators}.
 These operators will act over the class of continuous functions on a topological space $X.$ The action of the operators will be given by a differential operator $\mathcal{L}$ with suitable boundary conditions.
 In this Section we give the precise definitions of $X$ and $\mathcal{L}$.

 \begin{definition} We define as $X_{0}$ the set obtained identifying the subset of points $\left[ 0,\infty \right) \times \left( -\infty ,\infty \right) $ such that $\left( x,v\right) =\left( 0,-v\right) $ and $\left( x,v\right) =\left( 0,rv\right) $, $v>0.$ We then define $X=X_{0}\cup \left\{ \infty \right\} ,$ and we endowed it with the natural topology inherited from $\mathbb{R}^{2}$ complemented with the following set of neighbourhoods of the point $\infty :$